jacdac/jacdac/services/bitmap.md

 ## Registers

-    const rows: u16 # @ 0x180
+    const height: u16 # @ 0x180

-Gets the number of rows.
+Gets the height of the bitmap.

-    const columns: u16 # @ 0x181
+    const width: u16 # @ 0x181

-Gets the number of columns.
+Gets the width of the bitmap.

 ## Commands